What did you love to do BEFORE you became a doctor? Do you remember that version of yourself?

 Now what?
 Are you still happy with what remains?
 Do you get up every morning and feel ready to contribute?

 If the answer is no, don’t be disheartened.
-The answer is, sadly, no for many people.
+The answer is, sadly, no for most people.
 But if you are willing to reflect on how intentionally you spend your week and are open to the idea of small changes, that’s an amazing first step.

 If you attend to your health first and create quality time to ritually recharge daily and weekly in a way that you love, then the time you give to your loved ones (and your patients! and work colleagues!) will seem less tense and transactional.
-Even if the healthcare system is just as bad or even worse than it is today, and even if your kids complain that they don't like your rules--when your personal buckets are full, you will see others differently.
+Even if the healthcare system is just as bad or even worse than it is today, and even if your kids complain that they don’t like your rules–when your personal buckets are full, you will see others differently.
+Then, when you’ve taken care of your needs, ask whether you are contributing meaningfully to those around you.

 I can’t wait to hear what ideas flow from you then!